 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of performance with ADL's often correlates with successful rehabilitation services.
+This is the percent of short-term residents that experienced functional improvements, such as with activities of daily living.

 - Bay Park Community HospitalAcute Care Hospitals 9.28 miles away2801 Bay Park Drive Oregon Ohio 43616Voluntary non-profit - Other(419) 690-7700

 - Mercy Health St Vincent Medical CenterAcute Care Hospitals 14.01 miles away2213 Cherry Street Toledo Ohio 43608Voluntary non-profit - Church(419) 251-3232

 - Northwest Ohio Psychiatric HospitalPsychiatric 14.09 miles away930 South Detroit Avenue Toledo Ohio 43614Government - State(419) 381-1881

 - University of Toledo Medical CenterAcute Care Hospitals 14.85 miles away3000 Arlington Avenue Toledo Ohio 43699Government - State(419) 383-4848

 - Toledo Hospital TheAcute Care Hospitals 16.02 miles away2142 North Cove Boulevard Toledo Ohio 43606Voluntary non-profit - Private(419) 291-7463